rileyparish/portScanner/README.md

 # Port Scanner

 This is a script to run port scans on a network.
 It can scan a single host, a network, or parse through a list of hosts provided in a file.
 The user can specify what type of scan to run, be it TCP, UDP, or ICMP.
 A list of multiple ports can also be specified.
 The user can optionally elect to run traceroute on hosts.
+Run with the -gui flag to open a GUI instead of passing in parameters from the command line.
 The results of each scan are written to a PDF and output to "scanReport.pdf". *It must be run with python3 and with root/sudo permissions!*

 ## Arguments: